I Tried This Best-Selling Ball Trimmer & My Vagina Loved It

 Advertisement

-A few facts about The Trimmer: it's waterproof, rechargeable, offers up to 90 minutes of buzz time per charge, and comes in a trendy sage green colourway that matches my Always Pan.
+A few facts about The Trimmer: it's waterproof, rechargeable, offers up to 90 minutes of buzz time per charge, and comes in a trendy sage green colourway.
 A few questions I had about The Trimmer: Does it give a close shave?
 Will my skin break out in bumps within 24 hours of use?
 Is it truly mons-pubis-friendly?
 Well, I finally mowed my lawn and all shall be revealed in my detailed, somewhat comical review, below.

 “